Genymotion Desktop includes a Graphical User Interface (launchpad) that allows you to configure, launch, and manage your Virtual Devices.

 Summary

-This tab displays a summary of the virtual device Android image and harware profiles.
-You can change the name of the device here.
+The Summary tab displays a summary of the virtual device Android image and hardware profiles.
+You can change the device name in this tab.

 The Android image and Hardware profiles can only be modified when creating a new device.